-To protect the American people, our home, and our way of life, the United States actively works to prevent, detect, and respond to infectious disease threats.
-Outbreaks of infectious disease do not respect national boundaries.
+To protect the American people, the United States actively works to prevent, detect, and respond to infectious disease threats.
+Outbreaks of infectious disease do not respect national borders.
 Halting and treating diseases at their points of origin is one of the best and most economical ways of saving lives and protecting Americans.
-The U.S. National Security Strategy and U.S. National Biodefense Strategy prioritize U.S. efforts to build global health security capacity.
-The United States leads internationally, collaborating with countries to invest in basic health care systems and address infectious diseases such as HIV/AIDS, malaria, Ebola, Zika, and influenza.